JET Living The Application Process

 Honestly, small prefectures and regions are usually where JETs are placed.
 I picked everything in Kansai and got Kumamoto.

-Kumamoto was an unknown place to me, but I am so grateful to have lived there that I would return again.
+Kumamoto was an unknown place to me, but I am so grateful to have lived there that I would return.

 Pictures of Kumamoto Prefecture